atsushieno/aap-core/README.md

 - AAP remote hosting via AudioPluginService (not working): plugins are queried via `AudioPluginHost.queryAudioPluginServices()` which subsequently issues `PackageManager.queryIntentServices()`, connected using binder.
 And it lists only non-local ones.
-  The actual plugins are all LV2 so far.
 - AAP hosting via AudioPluginService: plugins are queried via `AudioPluginHost.queryLocalAudioPluginServices()` which filters out non-local plugins.